-1. Does your institution provide On-Campus Student Housing Facilities?
-0 No. • Yes.
-(If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)
-Number of On-campus Student Housing Facilities: 5 Last Year 2.
-Doe s your institution have any noncampus buildings or properties?
-0 Yes • No your iı re you combined statistics that you received from the local or state police with a stitution statistics for this report?
-If you answer No to this question, you will sed to provide the data you received from the local and state police separately.
-0 Yes.
-Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
-0 No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
-0 Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. • Not available .
+1. Does your institution provide On-Campus Student Housing յ Facilities?
+O No. Yes.
+(If Yes is selected, you must enter the number of student h nousing facilities below and enter Fire Stat istics for each facility.)
+Number of On-campus Student Housing Facilities: 3 Last Year 5 2.
+Does your institution have any noncampus buildings or pro perties?
+THE MANUEL PROPERTY OF THE PRO ○ Yes No 3.
+Have you combined statistics that you received from the lo for this report?
+If you answer No to this question, you will be local and state police separately.
+Yes.
+Local and/or state law enforcement agencies provided us our campus security authorities. with statistics that we are combining with statistics collected by O No .
+We are not combining the statistics because we cannot de termine4whether the statistics we obtained d from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.

+Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.

+Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.